 - To update the SCEF with the suspend/resume/cancel status of an ongoing monitoring.

+- To update the SCEF with information about removal of Communication Pattern.

 - To convey reports and/or status indications for all or some UEs belonging to a group.